MODERN HISTORY

 click on this link (WILLIAM HENRY PEARSON BAKER & S.S.Waratah) if interested in reading further.

-Without his excellent judgement neither this website nor me(!) would exist!
+Without his excellent judgement neither this website nor its correspondent would exist..

 Father Bill 1940